Analysis | When it comes to the new coronavirus surge, Florida is an obvious outlier

 It is, however, very clear that the pandemic is going unusually poorly in Florida, particularly because of how many of the state’s residents have been vaccinated.

-Consider the current daily average number of new cases by state, as of Sunday.
+Consider the daily average number of new cases by state, as of Sunday.
 If you look at the 49 non-Florida states and D.C., you’d expect a state in which about half of the population is fully vaccinated to be seeing about 27 new cases out of every 100,000 residents.
 Florida is seeing more than three times that many new cases.

 Or consider hospitalizations.
 A state with the level of vaccinations seen in Florida would be expected to have about 15 people in the hospital for every 100,000 residents at this point, based on the trend in every other state.
 Florida is seeing more than 60.

 On deaths, it’s less of an outlier, happily.
 Based on where other states are, we’d expect to see about 1.3 deaths per million residents, given its level of vaccinations.
-Florida is seeing about four — but it may also be the case that deaths will increase, since that metric understandably lags new cases.
+Florida is seeing about four — but it may also be the case that deaths will increase, because that metric understandably lags new cases.

 Notice, too, that while Florida is doing about as well on these metrics as other Deep South states such as Alabama and Mississippi, those states are much less densely vaccinated.
 And it’s doing quite a bit worse than Texas, another Sun Belt state that is also less heavily vaccinated than Florida.

-Something makes Florida exceptional here.
-These numbers are hazy enough (thanks to reporting periods and the lags in case and death counts) that one can certainly cobble together a case that there’s some other factor at play than indifference from state leadership.
+Something makes Florida exceptional here: These numbers are hazy enough (thanks to reporting periods and the lags in case and death counts) that one can certainly cobble together a case that there’s some other factor at play than indifference from state leadership.
 And, in fact, something else may be the problem.
 It’s hard to say.

 But it is clearly the case that something is going unusually wrong in Florida.
 It is not the case, as DeSantis would like America to think, that this is simply business as usual.